hausdorff/davidbalbert.github.com/_posts/2013-08-9-turning-the-apple-2e-into-a-lisp-machine-pt-1.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/tey9sFqICSk" frameborder="0" allowfullscreen></iframe>

-## The Apple //e deployment pipleline
+## The Apple //e deployment pipeline

 The Apple //e has a built-in mechanism to take audio data in, decode it as binary data, and drop it into a contiguous chunk of memory.